haasn/libplacebo/README.md

 To rebuild the project on changes, re-run `ninja -Cbuild`.
 If you wish to install the build products to the configured prefix (typically `/usr/local/`), you can run `ninja -Cbuild install`.
-Note that this is normally ill- advised except for developers who know what they're doing.
+Note that this is normally ill-advised except for developers who know what they're doing.
 Regular users should rely on distro packages.